abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 intellectual endeavors that are not helpful.
 Truly, what we want to cultivate is mindfulness, that awareness that can help us recognize that, *This body is not who I am.
-This body is subject to many experiences—feelings, pain of all sorts, and death*.
-If we are mindful, this reflection can be uplifting—we recognize that we are facing something that is the truth of the condition in which we are living.
+This body is subject to many experiences---feelings, pain of all sorts, and death*.
+If we are mindful, this reflection can be uplifting---we recognize that we are facing something that is the truth of the condition in which we are living.
 It helps us feel much more familiar and intimate with these realities and, therefore, less afraid of them.

 When Luang Por Sumedho was once asked how he feels about death, he grinned and responded, "I can hardly wait."
 I can relate to that.
 Once